thosgood/this-weeks-finds/markdown/151-200/week189.md

 formula S = A/4 we need

                ln 2
-    γ = ----------
+    \gamma = ----------
             \pi  sqrt(3)

-On the one hand this is good: we've determined γ!
+On the one hand this is good: we've determined \gamma!
 We can also check that the same value works for electrically charged black holes and other sorts of black holes.
 On the other hand, it's annoying that we can only determine it with the help of Hawking's calculation.
 We'd really like